CSCfi/swift-browser-ui/docs/source/runner.rst

 on the table row in the container listing, or a download button on the top of the table when viewing an open container.
 Downloading whole containers works the same in both owned and shared containers.
-The runner archives the container while the download is taking place, in order to prevent aditional waiting for an archiving operation to finish.
+The runner archives the container while the download is taking place, in order to prevent additional waiting for an archiving operation to finish.
 This has the added benefit of not requiring any intermediary storage for the archiving operation on the server side.